ciglenecki/geoguessr-ai/README.md

 │   ...
 └── data.csv
 ```
+**Step 2: Setup datasets with [`src/preprocess_setup_datasets.py`](src/preprocess_setup_datasets.py)**

-Before running other scripts you have to properly setup new dataset structure using the [`src/preprocess_setup_datasets.py`](src/preprocess_setup_datasets.py) file.
+- Before running other scripts, you have to properly setup a new dataset structure using the [`src/preprocess_setup_datasets.py`](src/preprocess_setup_datasets.py) file.
 It's important to note that this file accepts multiple dataset directories as an argument and it will make sure to merge the datasets correctly.
 No changes will be done to your original directories.

 ```default
 python3 src/preprocess_setup_datasets.py -h